bastienmichaux/db-importer/README.md

 Check our [doc](doc) for more info.

-This module is test-driven.
-As long as your commits include unit tests, it should work fine !

 **Workflow**: Your contributions are welcome.
 If you have questions, contact the author.
-You can also create a Github issue to discuss enhancements, new features, etc. Unless your commit is trivial (typo, etc), don't push to master: make a pull request and push to the `dev` branch.
+You can also create a Github issue to discuss enhancements, new features, etc. Please make pull requests to the `dev` branch.

 **Testing**: All tests must pass.
 We use **Mocha** and **Istanbul** for unit testing, and **Travis** for integration testing.